MicroverseNelson/todoListWebpack/README.md

 - run npm start
 ### Prerequisites

-Use any platform with html, css, and JavaScript.
+Should have knowledge of the following technologie :- html, css, and JavaScript.
 To buils this project, I used Visual Studio.

 ## Author